 Installing Enterprise Issuer for Next-Gen Trust Security using Helm¶

-In this tutorial, you'll install Enterprise Issuer in a Kubernetes cluster using Helm, enabling your cluster to request and manage certificates through Next-Gen Trust Security.
+In this tutorial, you'll install Enterprise Issuer in a Kubernetes cluster using Helm, enabling your cluster to request and manage certificates through Next-Gen Trust Security (NGTS).

 Prerequisites¶

-kubectland Helm 3.8.0+. - Permission to install Helm charts and custom resource definitions (CRDs) in your Kubernetes cluster.
+kubectland Helm 3.8.0+ on your local machine.- Permission to install Helm charts and custom resource definitions (CRDs) in your Kubernetes cluster.

 - cert-manager installed in your cluster.